Skip to content

 Arrays provide intrinsic methods for searching, removing, and replacing elements.
 These operations create new arrays rather than modifying existing ones, maintaining Verse's immutability guarantees.

-The Find() method searches for the first occurrence of an element and returns its index, or false if not found:
+The Find() method searches for the first occurrence of an element and returns its index, or fails if not found:

 # Index is 1 (first occurrence)